Subscribe to receive notifications of new posts:

 You can install it from source by compiling the lua nginx-module with your existing Nginx.
 If you chose that path you will also need a Lua interpreter.
 LuaJIT-2.0.0 is recommended.

-already use Nginx without 3rd party modules, from your Linux distribution for instance, you can safely swap it out with ngx_openresty.
+Or, you can use the tested ngx_openresty bundle. ngx_openresty comes loaded with Nginx, 3rd party modules, Lua libraries and other goodies.
+If youalready use Nginx without 3rd party modules, from your Linux distribution for instance, you can safely swap it out with ngx_openresty.
 (Quick shout-out to my CloudFlare colleague Yichun Zhang who wrote ngx_openresty.
 Thanks, Yichun!)

 Limitations

 What makes Nginx, and therefore Nginx+Lua, really fast is the asychronous model and the event loop that Nginx relies on.
 To stay within that model, outgoing communication that is outside of Nginx has to be treated carefully.
-It is not recommended that you use classic LuaSocket, and instead it is recommended that you rely on the built-in ngx_lua
+It is not recommended that you use classic LuaSocket, and instead it is recommended that you rely on the built-in ngx_luasockets.

 However, with a multitude of openresty libraries to "speak" SQL, memcached, and Redis, as well as the DNS built on top of ngx_lua sockets, this isn't really a problem in practice.